Island Records: Island's sixth decade: the artists

-Canadian singer and songwriter The Weeknd also cemented his position as one of the world's leading recording artists, with the 2016 success of his third album Starboy.
+Canadian singer and songwriter the Weeknd also cemented his position as one of the world's leading recording artists, with the 2016 success of his third album Starboy.
 Its success was the culmination of a strategy that had seen Island build his UK profile over a four-year period that dated from his 2013 studio album Kiss Land.
 Island's commitment to further nurturing the careers of global superstars was reiterated in June 2016 with the signing of Sean Paul.
 The Jamaican singer, rapper and songwriter released "No Lie" (featuring the Youngest English-Albanian Dua Lipa), his first single for Island, in November 2016.

 Signed to Island via a licensing deal with independent label PMR, Disclosure were formed by two brothers from Reigate in Surrey, Guy and Howard Lawrence.
 The duo discovered the joys of nineties house, techno and two-step garage while studying music production at college, and went on to enjoy success with their two Island albums Settle (2013) and Caracal (2015), making extensive use of an array of guest vocalists including Sam Smith, Jamie Woon, Eliza Doolittle, Lorde and Gregory Porter.
 One of the acts who guested on Settle was AlunaGeorge, a boy-girl duo from London (singer Aluna Francis and musician and producer George Reid), who released their debut album, Body Music, on Island in 2013.
 Like Disclosure, Jessie Ware signed to Island through a link with independent label PMR.
 A soulful singer-songwriter from Brixton, Ware was nominated for the 2012 Mercury Music Prize with her smooth debut album, Devotion, and enjoyed further success with 2014's Tough Love.
 Another Island act to enjoy a significant breakthrough was Yorkshire singer John Newman, who topped the UK charts with his first solo single, "Love Me Again", and his debut album Tribute.

 In May 2018, incumbent president David Massey left Island to join Sony Music Entertainment's relaunch of Arista Records.
 Darcus Beese, OBE took on the role of president upon Massey's departure.
 To make the transition, Beese relocated from the United Kingdom to Island's offices at Universal Music Group's New York City building.

-In June 2021, Imran Majid and Justin Eshak were named co-CEOs of Island Records.
-They assumed the position on 1 January 2022.